 Foxes out during the day are no cause for alarm—but if you need to send a fox family on their way or are worried about rabies, here's what you need to know

 Both red and gray foxes live among us in cities and towns, where scavenging for food makes life easy.
 They generally avoid people, but the lure of easy food, such as pet food or unsecured garbage, can result in backyard visits.
 Usually, the best thing to do is leave foxes alone, but here's what to do about the most common fox concerns:

-If not, the fox has probably learned to associate people with food (likely because someone has been feeding him), and may exhibit a boldness or even approach you.
+If not, the fox has probably learned to associate people with food (likely because someone has been feeding them), and may exhibit a boldness or even approach you.
 These foxes can easily be scared away by making loud noises such as yelling or blowing whistles, dousing them with water houses or squirt guns or throwing objects such as tennis balls toward them.
 For more tips about hazing, see our tips for hazing coyotes.